silverstripe/silverstripe-elemental/README.md

-# Silverstripe Elemental (DataExtension)
+# SilverStripe Elemental

 ## Introduction

-Extends page type to swap the content area for a gridfield and manageable elements (widgets) The module has 7 elements by default:
+This module extends a page type to swap the content area for a GridField and manageable elements (widgets) to compose a page out of rather than a single text field.

+The module has 7 elements by default and can be extended with your own instances of `BaseElement`

 - File
 - Internal Link
 - External Link